PgREST

 Specifies the event action to complete when a reference gets the

-You can list all tables you have access to by making a GET request to /v3/pgrest/manage/tables
+You can list all tables you have access to by making a GET request to /v3/pgrest/manage/tables.
+For example

 $ curl -H "tapis-v2-token: $tok" https://dev.tapis.io/v3/pgrest/manage/tables